-Expectations for Attendance and Participation:
+Expectations for Attendance and Participation

 Please refer to the Undergraduate Calendar E.3 Attendance for details.

-Participation includes regular attendance at classes, appropriate preparation and presentation of assignments, and active contribution to in-class discussions.
+Participation includes regular attendance at classes, appropriate preparation of assignments, active contributions to in-class discussions and composition readings, and appropriate preparation of final composition performance.